marsbroshok/mlops-labs/lab-000-setup/README.md

 ## Enabling the required cloud services

-In addition to the [services enabled by default](https://cloud.google.com/service-usage/docs/enabled-service), the following additional services must be enabled in order to complete the labs:
+In addition to the [services enabled by default](https://cloud.google.com/service-usage/docs/enabled-service), the following additional services must be enabled in the project hosting an MLOps environment:

 1. Compute Engine
 1. Container Registry